 How To Grow A Vegetable Garden

 Would-be vegetable gardeners should realize that not all vegetables are the same.
-Just as certain flowers prefer soil with a certain water retention or drainage characteristic, each type of vegetable also has specific soil preferences.
-Some ornamental plants prefer full or partial sun, and vegetables have similar preferences.
-Specific fertilizers may improve a plant’s leaf growth or bloom production, and vegetables exhibit those same responses to different fertilizer mixes.
-Vegetable crops need to be planted at certain times of the year in order to produce an edible harvest in the same way that flowering bulbs must be planted in the fall in order to produce a floral show in the spring.
+Just as individual flowers prefer soil with a secure water retention or drainage characteristic, each type of vegetable also has specific soil preferences.
+Some ornamental plants prefer full or partial sun, and vegetables have similar choices.
+Particular fertilizers may improve a plant’s leaf growth or bloom production, and vegetables exhibit those same responses to different fertilizer mixes.
+Vegetable crops need to be planted at certain times of the year to produce a good harvest in the same way that flowering bulbs must be planted in the fall to produce a floral show in the spring.

 The first step to growing vegetables is to know the plants’ light requirements.
 Most vegetable plants require eight to 10 hours of full sun per day, but some will do nicely with much less.
 Lettuces, arugula, spinach, mesclun and most Asian greens will grow well in as little as two hours of sunlight per day.
 Low light levels may produce smaller leaves, but leafy vegetables are tender when small.